AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/customer-authentication.md

 >[!IMPORTANT]
 >
 >The customer authentication configuration does not require you to configure any parameters.
-You can copy and paste the snippets below in your API calls when [creating](../../authoring-api/destination-configuration/create-destination-configuration.md) or [updating](../../authoring-api/destination-configuration/update-destination-configuration.md) a destination configuration, and your users will see the corresponding authentication screen in the Platform UI.
+You can copy and paste the snippets shown in this page in your API calls when [creating](../../authoring-api/destination-configuration/create-destination-configuration.md) or [updating](../../authoring-api/destination-configuration/update-destination-configuration.md) a destination configuration, and your users will see the corresponding authentication screen in the Platform UI.

 ## Supported integration types {#supported-integration-types}